Azrielx86/Azrielx86/README.md

 I'm a Computer Engineering student at the Faculty of Engineering (UNAM) __(84.47%)__.
 Currently I'm in the tenth semester of university.

-I'm interested in desktop/mobile apps, web, and computer graphics development.
+I'm interested in mobile apps, web, and computer graphics development.

+Sometimes I like to do some stuff with microcontrollers, more like a hobbie :eyes:

 ## Skills